 - A small handful of chopped fresh strawberries

-- A small quantity of mint leaves
+- A small number of mint leaves

 - A desert spoon of chopped cucumber

-- Place the ice cubes in the jug and place the strawberries, cucumber and mint on top.
+- Place the ice cubes in the jug and place the strawberries, cucumber, and mint on top.
 Pour the Pimm’s over the top of the fruit and ice.
 Top up with lemonade and stir well.

 Once the refreshing drink has been consumed, the strawberries will have soaked up the drink and are delicious to eat!